-The Oil and gas sector is a critical component of its socio-economic landscape.
-The operation of the Chuditch 2 project significantly impacts the country and supports national development.
-The royalties, taxes and production sharing agreements go into the government's budget to fund education, health and infrastructure.
-It also creates jobs in maritime logistics, engineering and maintenance and in supporting industries such as transportation, catering and accommodation.
+The oil and gas sector is a critical component of its socio-economic landscape.
+The potential development of the Chuditch project would significantly impact the country and support national development.
+The royalties and taxes predicted would go into the government's budget to fund education, health and infrastructure.
+Development would also create jobs in maritime logistics, engineering and maintenance and related industries such as transportation, catering and accommodation.
 Offshore drilling also boosts the economy through increased demand for local businesses and services and a multiplier effect that increases household incomes and consumer spending.
 These are key to diversifying and strengthening Timor-Leste's economy and broader economic resilience.